 - Click Next:Confirm Order.

 - After the cluster is created, you can view the newly created cluster on the Clusters page in the ACK console.

 - Click View Logs in the Actions column.
-On the Log Information page, you can view the cluster log.
+On the page that appears, you can view the cluster log.
 To view detailed log information, click Stack events.

 - On the Clusters page, find the newly created cluster and click Details in the Actions column.
 On the details page of the cluster, click the Basic Information tab to view basic information about the cluster and click the Connection Information tab to view information about how to connect to the cluster.

 The following information is displayed:

 - API Server Public Endpoint: the IP address and port that the API server uses to provide services over the Internet.
 It allows you to manage the cluster by using kubectl or other tools on the client.

 - API Server Internal Endpoint: the IP address and port that the API server uses to provide services within the cluster.
 The endpoint belongs to the SLB instance that is bound to the cluster.
 Three master nodes work as the backend servers of the SLB instance.

 - Testing Domain: the domain name that is used to test Services.
 The suffix of the domain name is

 <cluster_id>.<region_id>.alicontainer.com.Note To rebind the domain name, click Rebind Domain Name.

 kubectl get nodecommand to view information about the nodes in the cluster.